Culmination Of 18 Months Of Van Life In Mexico

 The Cons

-Technically you must be in the USA to sign up for Google Fi.
-You can work around this if you’re creative and have a VPN and a USA shipping address (to send the Google Fi SIM card).
+- USA customers only: Technically, you must be in the USA to sign up for Google Fi.
+If you’re creative, you can work around this and have a VPN and a USA shipping address (to send the Google Fi SIM card).
 But otherwise, it is for USA customers only.

-In order to use Google Fi you will need to terminate your plan with your current cell phone carrier and bring your current cell number over to Google’s service.
-If you like your current cell plan, like we do, you’ll be faced with a tough decision!
+- Requires changing carriers and porting number: To use Google Fi, you must terminate your plan with your current cell phone carrier and bring your current cell number over to Google’s service.
+If you like your current cell plan, like we do, you’ll face a tough decision!

 - Expensive